Morcu/starbucks_offers/README.md

 avg / total       0.29      0.40      0.25      2965

+## Second Training

+As the previous solutions didn't get good results a new training is made, this training  has as input the demographic inputs and the offers' ids so the total input is the features and the offer that is going to be tested.

+The output will be if the offer will be completed or not

+So a binary clasifier is going to be build

+**xgboost clasifier**

+After re-engineer the problem changing the input and making it a binary clasifier the values for the score are goods.

+             precision    recall  f1-score   support

+        0.0       0.88      1.00      0.94     26068
+        1.0       0.00      0.00      0.00      3582

+avg / total       0.77      0.88      0.82     29650

 # Conclusion

 The models do not perform well in this clasification task using choosen input, although all clasifiers gives the same score